 - (6) The Commission is aware of the opinion brought forward by some Member States, but not endorsed by the Climate Change Committee, in favour of averaging independently verified emissions figures with Member States' estimates of emissions over other years in order to smooth out singular events in one particular year.
-The Commission notes that Latvia intends to use a variety of base years for combustion installations in different sectors to determine the total quantities of allocated allowances at installation level prior to the year 2005.
 However, in each year there are several factors, including weather patterns, influencing aggregate emissions that generally balance each other out over one year in their effects on total annual emissions.
-Also, taking into account that the Latvian electricity generating sector relies in a sizeable manner on hydroelectric power, which is dependent on precipitation, the Commission has also closely assessed the development of the share of hydro power over time but has no indications that hydro-power production in 2005 cannot be considered representative.
-Moreover, the Commission has examined the availability and quality of other data concerning emissions and energy use prior to 2005 and considered the methodology of Latvia to use a variety of base years for combustion installations in different sectors to determine the total quantities of allocated allowances at installation level to accommodate early action prior to the year 2005.
-The Commission notes that Latvia considers 2005 emissions to be lower than average 2003 and 2004 emissions in the ETS.
-However, the Commission does not have sufficient indications for Latvia that a clear majority of exceptional circumstances manifestly pointed in one direction in 2005 and that therefore 2005 verified emissions figures cannot be regarded as representative.
-Consequently, the Commission considers that there are no sufficient reasons with respect to Latvia to adjust independently verified emissions figures for 2005. - (7) The Commission underlines that this approach is also compatible with the Commission's guidance that allocations to individual installations should not be based on changes in the emissions of those installations within the first phase9.
+The Commission has examined the availability and quality of other data concerning emissions and energy use prior to 2005.
+The Commission does not have sufficient indications that a clear majority of exceptional circumstances manifestly pointed in one direction in 2005 and that therefore 2005 verified emissions figures cannot be regarded as representative.
+Consequently, the Commission considers that there are no sufficient reasons with respect to Lithuania to adjust independently verified emissions figures for 2005, taking into account, amongst others, that the Lithuanian electricity generating sector relies only in a negligible manner on hydroelectric power, which is dependent on precipitation. - (7) The Commission underlines that this approach is also compatible with the Commission's guidance that allocations to individual installations should not be based on changes in the emissions of those installations within the first phase7.
 The determination of the total quantity of allowances, on the one hand, and the distribution of the total quantity to individual installations, on the other hand, are separate issues and subject to different considerations.
-Similarly, the Commission's guidance concerning the reward for early action relates to sector and installation level allocations, but not the total quantity of allowances, as is clear from the heading of the relevant chapter10.
+Similarly, the Commission's guidance concerning the reward for early action relates to sector and installation level allocations, but not the total quantity of allowances, as is clear from the heading of the relevant chapter8.